 Verónica .
-Set in 1991, the film follows the 15-year-old Verónica (Sandra Escancena), who gathers her friends for a séance with a Ouija board on the same day of a solar eclipse.
+Set in 1991, the 2017 film follows the 15-year-old Verónica (Sandra Escacena), who gathers her friends for a séance with an ouija board on the same day of a solar eclipse.
 But when Verónica accidentally drips blood on the board at the moment of the eclipse, a dark connection is made that seemingly dooms this innocent teen.

 Now subject to terrifying paranormal occurrences, Verónica goes to one of the school’s nuns, ominously dubbed Sister Death, who reveals that she has a dark spirit attached to her.
 As Verónica becomes increasingly desperate to protect her younger siblings from this demonic force, she realizes just how little control over the spirit — and herself — she actually has.

 Here’s another Stephen King-inspired banger to add to your watch list.
 The movie, unsurprisingly set in 1922, begins with farmer Wilf (Thomas Jane) convincing his son Henry (Dylan Schmid) to be an accomplice in his mother’s (

 Molly Parker) murder, all to prevent Arlette from moving away and selling their farm.
 The duo goes through with the crime, slitting Arlette’s throat and dumping her body down the well, where rats feast on it.

 Years later, Wilf and Henry remain haunted (literally and figuratively) by what they’ve done.
 Hordes of rats turn out to be Arlette’s chosen agents of justice on the mortal plane as her ghost refuses to rest until her twisted justice is served.